 - Swipe as many cards as possible.
 The rates set by card brands (Visa, MasterCard) are higher when the cards are keyed in based on fraud risk, so swiping the majority of your card transactions is one way to reduce that risk.

 - The other way to reduce the risk of fraud is by providing security information that protects the cardholder and validates their purchase.
 You can do this by entering the billing zip code and security zip code.

 Most credit card processors (but not all) don’t actually process transactions themselves.
 Instead, they save on processing fees by signing up with a bank or institution that does the processing.
 This means that on top of paying your processor’s fees, you’re also paying middleman markups.
 Ask your current processor if they use a middleman.
 When searching for a new one, ask the same thing.
 You’ll notice a difference in fees and markup between the ones that do and the ones that don’t use that third-party processor.

 One simple mistake could lead to higher processing fees, so setting up your account the right way from the start can make all the difference.
 Provide the correct business information, such as type of transactions, type of business, and frequency of transactions because this matters to many processors (but not all).

-The merchant account services industry is too notorious for its markups and hidden fees.
-We’re here to change all that.
-We offer you subscription-based credit card processing at direct cost.
+The merchant account services industry is notorious for its markups and hidden fees.
+With Stax, you’ll never be charged unnecessary fees.
+We offer you subscription-based credit card processing at a direct cost.
 This means zero markups, zero hidden fees, and no contract.
-Click here to get your personal Business Savings Assessment and find out just how much you can save by switching to Fattmerchant.
-Together we can make your wallet FATT with savings!
+Click here to get your personal Business Savings Assessment and find out just how much you can save by switching to Stax.